TechTinke/OscarPhotography/README.md

 ---

-### Additional Notes
+Additional Notes

-- **Images Source**: All images used in this project are publicly available and sourced from the internet.
+Images Source: All images used in this project are publicly available and sourced from the internet.
 Please ensure that you have proper licensing if you plan to use these images in a commercial context.

-Let me know if you'd like to add any other specific sections or change anything in the `README`.